IBM/secrets-manager-custom-credentials-providers/README.md

 A **credentials provider** is an IBM Cloud Code Engine Job that implements a Secrets Manager interface.
 It is typically designed to create and delete credentials for a third-party system.

-Secrets Manager triggers  **credentials provider** job runs and manage their asynchronous execution using secret **tasks**.
+Secrets Manager triggers  **credentials provider** job runs and manages their asynchronous execution through secret **tasks**.

 The  **credentials provider** model enables cloud developers to extend Secrets Manager by supporting additional secret types.
-Secrets Manager users can then create and manage custom credentials secrets alongside built-in service secrets, ensuring a consistent lifecycle management experience.
+Secrets Manager users can then create and manage custom credentials alongside built-in service secrets, ensuring a consistent lifecycle management experience.

 ## Designing a new credentials provider Job